avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-02-8-setup-your-pi-iot.md

 Here, in the table, in the first column, these are the physical pin numbers of the Raspberry Pi, and in the second column the pin numbers according to the BCM numeration as our GPIO library will use it.

-Next we need to install required software.
-So, launch your Raspberry Pi and open the terminal window.

-As we will use *Node.js* for our code we need to install it first.
-In the terminal window type:
-`sudo apt-get install node`
+###     Software setup

+The Raspbian OS Image for the workshop has the following required software packages pre-installed:

+* node: We are using Node.js for our code.
+This package is required to execute node programs.

-Then we need to install the Node package manager *npm*:
+* npm: Node package manager.
+Used to install Node packages.
-`sudo apt-get install npm`

-To verify that you installed them properly, type
-`node -v; npm -v`

-You will see the versions of your products.
-Next, we need to install the AWS IoT SDK.
-This is very simply:
-`npm install aws-iot-device-sdk`

-Also, we will need the js library to manage the Raspberry Pi GPIOs.
-Let's use **"onoff"** for this.
+* AWS IoT SDK for node (aws-iot-device-sdk): Used to communicate with the AWS IoT service.

+* onoff node package (onoff): Manage the Raspberry Pi GPIOs.
 It is quite simple and supports GPIO interrupts so we don't need to continuously poll the button.
-To install it, type:
-`npm install onoff`

-Finally, make sure that you have installed Alexa SDK on your Raspberry Pi.
-If not, then follow the instructions from [here](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script).

 Let's remember that we saved four certificate and key files during the IoT Thing creation in a folder.
 Let's open the folder, create a new file there, and call it **"IoT_thing.js"** or whatever you'd like.
 You will have something like this:
 ![alt text](/assets/63 - RPi working folder.png)